ibraheemcisse/Python-Application-Deployment-on-Amazon-Elastic-Kubernetes-Service-EKS-/README.md

 # Python Application Deployment on EKS

 This project demonstrates deploying a simple Python application on Amazon Elastic Kubernetes Service (EKS).
-The application is built using Flask, and is containerized using Docker.
+The application is built using Flask and is containerized using Docker.
 The Kubernetes deployment includes a service to expose the application.

 ## Features
-- A Flask-based Python app with Prometheus metrics.
+- A Flask-based Python app.
 - Dockerized application with a lightweight `python:3.9-slim` image.
 - Kubernetes deployment and service configurations.
 - Runs on EKS.

 ## Files

-- **`app.py`**: The Flask application with Prometheus metrics.
+- **`app.py`**: The Flask application.
 - **`Dockerfile`**: Instructions for building the Docker image.
 - **`requirements.txt`**: Python dependencies.
 - **`deployment.yaml`**: Kubernetes Deployment manifest.